 School of Design

-Associate Professor, Fashion Design
+Professor, Fashion Design

-Jeffrey Mayer is an associate professor of fashion, fashion history, and textiles as well as the curator of the Sue Ann Genet Costume Collection, which is housed within the School of Design.
+Jeffrey Mayer is a professor of fashion, fashion history, and textiles as well as the curator of the Sue Ann Genet Costume Collection, which is housed within the School of Design.
 He received a bachelor of arts degree in fashion history and design from Linfield College in McMinnville, Oregon, in 1987.
 In 1989 he earned a master of arts degree from the University of Connecticut in Storrs, Connecticut, double majoring in museum studies and fashion history.

 Mayer joined the faculty at Syracuse University’s College of Visual and Performing Arts in 1992, where he has been teaching fashion history and a variety of fashion design courses as well as the overview of textiles.
 He has also served as director of fashion study abroad in the Department of International Programs Abroad from 1994-2003.
 In 1995, Mayer opened Conover Mayer in Syracuse with business partner and designer Todd Conover.
 Until 2006 when the company closed, Conover Mayer developed semi-annual collections of high-end women’s evening wear for Saks Fifth Avenue, Neiman Marcus, and Bergdorf Goodman.